ucsb-cs8/w20-ccs/_lab/lab00.md

 num: lab00
 ready: true
 desc: "Getting Started"
-assigned: 2019-01-08 13:00:00.00-7
+assigned: 2018-04-02 8:00:00.00-7
-due: 2019-01-11 17:00:00.00-7
+due: 2018-04-06 17:00:00.00-7
 ---

 # Introduction

-This lab is an introduction to Python programming using the Linux Computers in Phelps 3525 and CSIL.
+This lab is an introduction to Python programming.
 You will write your first Python program that will print a specific text output on your computer display.
-The TAs in the lab are there to assist you.

 ## Goals for this lab

 By the time you have completed this lab, you should be able to:

-* use the computers in Phelps 3525 (and other labs like CSIL) to do basic things such as:
 * perform basic management of directories and files
 * create Python progams in IDLE
 * submit an assignment using the gradescope system

 This assignment is designed to make sure you are comfortable working in the computing environment and know how to submit your work.
 It is mostly about